lafkpages/Nodeval/README.md

 # Nodeval
-A Replit Goval server in Node
+A Replit Goval server in Node.